cryostatio/cryostatio.github.io/get-started/index.md

 #### [Using the Cryostat Agent](#using-the-cryostat-agent)

 [The Cryostat Agent](/guides/#using-the-cryostat-agent)
 is compatible with Cryostat versions 2.3.0 and newer, and application JDKs 11 and newer.
-If you are using an older version of Cryostat, please upgrade.
+If you are using an older version of Cryostat, we recommend upgrading to ensure compatibility.
 If your application uses a recent version of JDK8 with JFR support, please either upgrade to JDK11+ or [continue to the next section](#using-jmx) to learn how to configure your application without the Cryostat Agent.